kengwit/CrackDetectorDoc/README.md

 # Performance

-Current performance is indicated in the figure below.
+Current performance of the CNN is indicated in the figure below.

 <br/>![](./figures/Performance.png)<br/><br/>

-Although the loss and accuracy appears to be good, and there overfitting does not appear to be a problem, there are large fluctuations in the loss and accuracy during the validation steps.
+Although the loss and accuracy appears to be good, and overfitting does not appear to be a problem, there are large fluctuations in the loss and accuracy during the validation steps.
 This might be due to the small size of current validation dataset (less than 100 images).

 # TODO List